datchung/blog-posts/2020/2020-11-03_Developing Your Leadership Philosophy/Post.md

 ## 5. <a name='people'></a>Lead Your People

-Develop maxims to drive team behaviour
+Develop maxims to drive team behaviour.

+### How Can You Understand Your Team's Reality?

-Understand your team's reality by getting dirty.
+* Understand by getting dirty
-Getting dirty = getting respect
+* Getting dirty = getting respect
-How are you going to stay connected with your team's reality?
-Demonstrate you are not above doing what you ask them to do Great leaders build more leaders
+* Show you are not above doing what you ask them to do

+### Great leaders

+* Build more leaders
-Great leaders create opportunities for others to grow
+* Create opportunities for others to grow

 ## 6. <a name='life'></a>Lead a Balanced Life